Vascular Screening at Stern

 Ankle Brachial Index (ABI)

-Compares ankle and arm blood pressure to find blocked arteries due to peripheral artery disease (PAD)
+An ankle brachial index compares ankle and arm blood pressure to find blocked arteries due to peripheral artery disease (PAD).

 Who Should be Screened?